JamFfm/NEXTIONDisplay/README.md

 # What for?
-This addin is designed for Craftbeerpi 3.02 and will display mainly temperatures via serial connection to a Color Touch TFT.
+This addin is designed for Craftbeerpi 3.02 and will display mainly the temperature of only one kettle or fermenter (fermeter not implemented in beta) via serial connection to a Color Touch TFT.

 Does the same as the TFTDisplay addin.
 Have a look at the TFTDisplay addon which works via SPI connection in my repository.